 The firm views it as critical not just to hire outstanding attorneys, but to give them meaningful trial experience and client exposure.
 This is deliberate, as it supports the firm’s overall mission — to develop the next generation of trial lawyers.
 And this mission sets Wilkinson Stekloff apart from all trial practice groups.
 At Wilkinson Stekloff, the vast majority of associates have worked on at least one trial, and those who have been with the firm for years are veterans of many trials in jurisdictions across the country.

-The firm prides itself on providing pro bono representation to clients facing trials.
-The range of the firm’s pro bono practice is unmatched, covering appeals, class actions, and strategic counseling.
+The firm prides itself on providing unmatched pro bono representation as well, covering trials, appeals, class actions, and strategic counseling.
 Wilkinson Stekloff has handled more than 100 pro bono matters since its founding in 2016, with nearly all of the firm’s attorneys devoting significant time to those matters, and the firm’s brightest young talent winning trials in leadership roles.

 Latest Results

-Recently, the firm achieved headline-making results for Microsoft in the second-largest merger trial in history — and the biggest involving a technology company — over its $68.7 billion acquisition of Activision Blizzard.
+Wilkinson Stekloff achieved headline-making results in 2023 for Microsoft in the second-largest merger trial in American history over its $69 billion acquisition of Activision Blizzard.
 The firm defeated the FTC’s request for a preliminary injunction to stop the transaction after a five-day trial that began less than two weeks after the FTC filed its federal court complaint.
-The firm directed all aspects of litigation strategy from the time the acquisition was announced in January 2022, positioning the case for a federal court victory on an unprecedented timeline.
-This trial marked Wilkinson Stekloff ’s second major win against an antitrust challenge by the FTC, the first being its win for Altria in a challenge to the company’s $12.8 billion minority investment in JUUL Labs, Inc. Wilkinson Stekloff won in front of the FTC’s Administrative Law Judge, and the FTC subsequently dismissed the case.
+Wilkinson Stekloff directed all aspects of litigation strategy from the time the acquisition was announced, positioning the case for a federal court victory on an unprecedented timeline.
+In May 2025, the Ninth Circuit unanimously affirmed the district court’s decision, and the FTC then dismissed its administrative complaint entirely.
+That trial marked the firm’s second major win against the FTC, the first being for Altria in an antitrust challenge to the company’s $12.8 billion minority investment in JUUL.
+Wilkinson Stekloff won in front of the FTC’s Administrative Law Judge, ultimately leading the FTC to dismiss its case.
+Most recently, the firm successfully positioned Hewlett Packard Enterprise to close its $14 billion acquisition of Juniper Networks, defending against the DOJ’s antitrust challenge in federal court, securing a resolution just days before trial was set to begin.

-Other recent results include obtaining full judgment for the NFL in post-trial proceedings in a $21 billion challenge to the NFL’s media model, as well as the firm’s negotiation of the groundbreaking and highly publicized settlement of major antitrust lawsuits filed against the NCAA and its five athletic conferences by current and former student-athletes pertaining to use of their name, image, and likeness.
+Wilkinson Stekloff obtained a major victory in 2024 for the NFL and its 32 member teams when a California federal judge granted their post-trial motion for judgment as a matter of law, overturning a jury’s earlier $4.7 billion verdict in a class action lawsuit challenging the League’s collective licensing of broadcast rights to NFL games.
+In June 2025, the firm also secured final approval of the groundbreaking and highly publicized settlement of major antitrust lawsuits filed against the NCAA and its five athletic conferences by current and former student-athletes pertaining to use of their name, image, and likeness.

 Other representative matters include: